First Responders Training

 What is the Ethan Saylor First Responders Training?

-Prompted by Ethan Saylor legislation (SB0853, CH0387), The Arc and their People On The Go advocates became involved in training law enforcement to become better equipped to serve individuals with intellectual and developmental disabilities (I/DD) in our community.
+Prompted by Ethan Saylor legislation (SB0853, CH0387), The Arc and their People On The Go advocates became involved in training law enforcement, EMS and other first responders to become better equipped to serve individuals with intellectual and developmental disabilities (IDD) in our community.

 Training objectives, as indicated by the Maryland Police & Correctional Training Commission: